 A slow temperament makes them less rapid and ready than other countrymen, and has given occasion to the observation, that English wit comes afterwards,—which the French denote as esprit d’escalier.
 This dulness makes their attachment to home, and their adherence in all foreign countries to home habits.
 The Englishman who visits Mount Etna, will carry his teakettle to the top.

-In The King’s English (2nd edition – Oxford, 1906), a book on English usage and grammar, the English authors Henry Watson Fowler (1858-1933) and Francis George Fowler (1871-1918) criticised the translation spirit of the staircase.
+In The King’s English (Oxford: The Clarendon Press, 1906), a book on English usage and grammar, the British authors Henry Watson Fowler (1858-1933) and Francis George Fowler (1871-1918) criticised the translation spirit of the staircase.
 They first gave the following quotation:

 I thought afterwards, but it was the spirit of the staircase, what a pity it was that I did not stand at the door with a hat, saying, ‘Give an obol to Belisarius’.—Morley.